 Wash hand signs for toddlers

 While most libraries and organizations have signs to remind adults and older kids to wash their hands in the restroom, many do not have something to remind younger children the importance of washing up.
 Consider adding an eye-level visual for those younger visitors that are not be able to read yet.
 Perhaps adding some colorful, sparkly, or fruity scented soaps that encourage good hygiene habits.

 Healthy hygiene books

 Now is the perfect time to put in a call to publishers or place online orders to stock up on reading materials, if they are closed, start doing some research on what’s out there.
 With schools and libraries closed across the country, we are relying on parents to educate their children about what is happening and how to keep themselves and others safe.
 Have the resources they need available to educate themselves once your doors open again to the public.

-- Sanitizer stations and wipes – while many of your libraries have sanitizers around the building now, consider doubling the amount.
+While many of your libraries have sanitizers around the building now, consider doubling the amount.
 Strategically place them for your visitors at any high traffic, high touch areas.
 Next to doors, restrooms, computers, play areas, self-checkouts, vending machines, and reference desks.

-- Chat with librarians – Encourage patrons to chat questions and communicate with your library via Messenger on your Facebook page.
+Encourage patrons to chat questions and communicate with your library via Messenger on your Facebook page.
 Some of your staff may not get work emails on their phone.
 With Messenger, administrators on your Facebook page are able to get notified when a patron reaches out and anyone available can assist them.

-- Masks and gloves for older patrons – Provide complimentary vinyl gloves and face masks for older patrons to make them feel comfortable.
+For many states across the country, this will be a mandatory new policy.
+Provide complimentary vinyl gloves and face masks for older patrons to make them feel comfortable.
 Consider how this pandemic will affect their habits going forward.